Gekkio/gb-ctr/chapter/console/clocks.typ

 - If a Game Boy is set up to do a serial transfer in secondary mode, the serial data register is directly clocked using the serial clock signal coming from the link port.
 Two Game Boys connected with a link cable never have precisely the same clock phase and frequency relative to each other, so the serial clock of the primary side has no direct relation to the system clock of the secondary side.

-- The inserted game cartridge may use use other clock(s) internally.
+- The inserted game cartridge may use other clock(s) internally.
 A typical example in some official games is the Real Time Clock (RTC), which is based on a 32.768 kHz oscillator and a clock-domain crossing circuit so that RTC data can be read using the cartridge bus while the RTC circuit is ticking independently using its own clock.

 The Game Boy SoC uses two pins for the system oscillator: XI and XO.
 These pins along with some external components can be used form a Pierce oscillator circuit.
 Alternatively, the XI pin can be driven directly with a clock signal originating from somewhere else, and the XO pin can be left unconnected.